Dr Julie Whitfield

 - jwhitfield at bournemouth dot ac dot uk

-- Senior Lecturer in Conference & Events Management
+- Senior Lecturer In Conference and Events Management

 - Dorset House D209, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:

 I am a Senior Lecturer in Conference and Events Management.
 I lecture in Events Principles and Practice and Conference Tourism at level M and Events Context at level C. I am also a PhD supervisor.
 From 2005-2012, I taught the live events at level M including international student nights, annual international video conferences, exhibitions, charity events and dinner dance with auctions.
 The live events aided students in widening community participation, raising money and awareness of local charities.